DH2 - Biker Scout

 Our boot holster measures 21.5 cm tall and 14.5 cm wide.

-Once you have created your master mold or sculpture, you'll want to refer to our plaster casting and vacuumforming sections to make your final vacuumformed armor parts.
+You will probably want to refer to our plaster casting , vacuumforming sections, and fiber-glassing to make your final parts.

 Image of a plastic plate riveted to the inside of the boot to help the boot keep it's shape